MicrosoftDocs/sysinternals/sysinternals/downloads/cpustres.md

 ## Introduction

-**Cpustres**
+**CpuStres**
-Cpustres is a utility that can be used to simulate CPU activity by running up to 64 threads in a tight loop.
+CpuStres is a utility that can be used to simulate CPU activity by running up to 64 threads in a tight loop.

 Each thread can be started, paused or stopped independently and can be configured with the following parameters: